transentis/bptk_py/README.md

     series_names={"series_to_rename":"rename_to"},return_df=False)

 ```
-The first plots one or multiple equations for one scenario ("scenario_name").
-The scenario name is the one specified in the scenario JSON file.
+The first plots one or multiple equations for an arbitrary amount of scenarios.
+The scenario names are specified in the scenario JSON file.
 The other parameters are optional.
-Always use Python's list notations for the plural parameters (``scenario_names / equations / scenario_managers``).
+Always use Python's list notations for the plural parameters (``scenarios / equations / scenario_managers``).
 The second method lets you plot one equation for multiple scenarios and uses the same parameter set.

 * ``kind``: Kind of plot (area, line, bar, ...)